palaa159/Docs/OpenBCI Software/08-OpenBCI_Wifi_SDK.md

 Please have the [latest Arduino](https://www.arduino.cc/en/Main/Software) version downloaded and installed.

-## Install OpenBCI Wifi Master Library
+## Install OpenBCI Wifi Master

-There are many options for downloading the OpenBCI Wifi Master Library.
+There are many options for downloading the OpenBCI Wifi Master.

 ### From Arduino Library Manager (easiest!)